 With a generous $2M gift from the Boring Family the Cardiovascular Institute established an award that supports Stanford medical students dedicated to cardiovascular research during their training at Stanford.

 Steven M. Gootter Foundation

 The Gootter Foundation is working to defeat Sudden Cardiac Death.
-With their support the Stanford Cardiovascular Institute has provided seed funding to develop new diagnostics for the prevention of sudden cardiac death.
+With their support, the Stanford Cardiovascular Institute provides seed funding to develop new diagnostics for the prevention of sudden cardiac death.